 Yes, when the underlying issue is spinal alignment and joint restriction.

 At Healthspan, treatment begins with a comprehensive consultation and assessment to determine the cause of the pain.
+Learn about our treatment approach.

 Depending on the individual, treatment may include: